Jumee-LDN/wdi-project-two/README.md

 ## Bugs / Moving Forward
 - Search bar is not case flexible.
 - Any logged in user can edit-delete the posts.
+- User can upload only one image per post.

 ## Technologies Used